kenjis/ci-phpunit-test/docs/FunctionAndClassReference.md

 Run a controller method or make a request to URI string after `reset_instance()`.

+If you want to specify controller and method name directly:

 ~~~php
 $output = $this->request('GET', ['Form', 'index']);
 ~~~

+If you want to specify URI string:

 ~~~php
 $output = $this->request('GET', 'products/shoes/show/123');